 Tameside Oldham and Glossop Mind Privacy and Cookies Policy

-This Policy explains when and why we collect personal information about people who use our services, how we use it, the situations in which we may share your information and how we ensure the security of your personal information.
+This policy explains when and why we collect personal information about people who use our services, how we use it, the situations in which we may share your information and how we ensure the security of your personal information.
 Personal information is anything that identifies or could identify you.

 Contents: